KristiyanGeorgiev1996/SharpSkills/03.Programming-Fundamentals-C#/01.Tasks-Programming-Fundamentals-with-C#/10.Exercise-List/README.md

 ## 🔧 Tasks Overview

 ### 📝 Task 1: Train
-Simulate a passenger train.
-Each wagon has a capacity.
-Process commands to add wagons or fit passengers into the existing ones.
+Simulate a passenger train where each wagon has a limited capacity.
+Process commands to either add new wagons or fit passengers into existing ones, starting from the first wagon with available space.

 **Commands:**
-- `Add {passengers}` – add a new wagon
+- `Add {passengers}` – add a new wagon with the specified passengers
-- `{passengers}` – fit into existing wagons (from the beginning)
+- `{passengers}` – fit the passengers into the first wagon that can accommodate them

 ---

 ### 📝 Task 2: Change List
-Manipulate a list of integers with the following commands:
+You have a list of integers.
+Modify it with these commands:
-- `Delete {element}` – remove all occurrences of the element
+- `Delete {element}` – remove all occurrences of the given element
-- `Insert {element} {position}` – insert element at given position
+- `Insert {element} {position}` – insert the element at the specified index
-End the program with `"end"`.
+The program ends when the command `"end"` is received.

 ---

 ### 📝 Task 3: House Party
-Track guests going to a party.
-Print errors if guests try to join or leave when not allowed.
+Track guests attending a party.
+Print error messages if a guest tries to come twice or leave without being on the list.

-**Examples:**
+Output examples:
 - `{name} is going!`
 - `{name} is not going!`

 ---

 ### 📝 Task 4: List Operations
-Modify a list with commands such as:
+Perform operations on a list with commands like:
-- `Add`, `Insert`, `Remove`, `Shift left`, `Shift right`
-Invalid indexes should be handled with `"Invalid index"`.
+- `Add {number}`, `Insert {number} {index}`, `Remove {number}`, `Shift left {count}`, `Shift right {count}`
+If an index is invalid, print `"Invalid index"`.

 ---

 ### 📝 Task 5: Bomb Numbers
-Given a list of numbers and a special "bomb" number with a "power", remove all affected elements (left and right, based on power) for each occurrence of the bomb.
-Print the sum of remaining elements.
+Given a list of numbers, a special "bomb" number, and its "power":
+For each occurrence of the bomb number, remove it along with `power` numbers to its left and right.
+Print the sum of the remaining numbers.

 ---

 ### 📝 Task 6: Cards Game
-Simulate a 2-player card game with rules for comparing cards, removing or reordering cards.
+Simulate a two-player card game where each player has a deck.
+Compare the top cards from each deck:
+- The player with the higher card takes both cards and puts them at the bottom of their deck.
+- If cards are equal, both are discarded.
 The game ends when one player runs out of cards.

 ---

 ### 📝 Task 7: Append Arrays
-You will receive input like:
+You will receive input strings like:
 `1 2 3 |4 5 6 | 7 8`
-You should append arrays from **right to left** and flatten them into a single list.
+Append arrays from **right to left** and flatten them into a single list.

 ---

 ### 📝 Task 8: Anonymous Threat
-Simulate a virus that can:
+Simulate a virus that manipulates a list of strings with commands:
-- `merge {startIndex} {endIndex}` – concatenate strings
+- `merge {startIndex} {endIndex}` – concatenate all strings in the given range
-- `divide {index} {partitions}` – split string into equal parts
+- `divide {index} {partitions}` – split the string at the given index into equal parts
 Input ends with `"3:1"`.

 ---

-### 📝 Task 9: Pokemon Don't Go
+### 📝 Task 9: Pokemon Don’t Go
-Simulate catching pokemons by index.
-Change the rest of the numbers in the list depending on the removed value.
+Simulate catching pokemons by removing elements from a list by index.
+Adjust remaining elements:
+- If removed value is greater or equal, subtract it from each remaining element.
+- Otherwise, add it to each remaining element.
 Handle out-of-range indexes as described.

 ---

 ### 📝 Task 10: SoftUni Course Planning
-Maintain a course schedule.
-Support adding, inserting, swapping, and removing lessons with optional exercises.
-Commands include:
-- `Add`, `Insert`, `Remove`, `Swap`, `Exercise`
+Manage a course schedule with commands:
+- `Add {lessonTitle}`
+- `Insert {lessonTitle} {index}`
+- `Remove {lessonTitle}`
+- `Swap {lessonTitle1} {lessonTitle2}`
+- `Exercise {lessonTitle}` – add an exercise to the lesson
-End input with `"course start"` and print the final numbered schedule.
+End input with `"course start"` and print the final schedule with numbering.

 ---

 ### 📝 Task 11: Messaging
-Given a list of numbers and a string, extract hidden messages by calculating digit sums as indices into the text, then removing characters.
+Given a list of numbers and a string, extract a hidden message by:
+- Summing the digits of each number to get an index
+- Using the index to pick characters from the string
+- Removing used characters from the string after each pick

 ---

 ### 📝 Task 12: Car Race
-Two racers start from each end of a list of track segments.
+Two racers start from opposite ends of a list of track segments.
-If a segment has value `0`, reduce time by 20%.
+- If a segment is `0`, the racer’s time for that segment is reduced by 20%.
-Print the winner and their total time.
+Print the winner and their total time formatted to two decimal places.

 ---

 ### 📝 Task 13: Take/Skip Rope
-Decrypt a message.
+Decrypt a message by:
-- Extract digits and letters
+- Extracting all digits and letters separately from the input
-- Split digits into `take` and `skip`
+- Using digits to create `take` and `skip` lists
-- Build message by taking/skipping letters accordingly
+- Taking and skipping letters accordingly to build the decrypted message

 ---

 ### 📝 Task 14: Mixed Up Lists
-Mix two lists: take one element from the start of the first and one from the end of the second.
+Given two lists, mix them by taking one element from the start of the first list and one from the end of the second list alternately.
-Use remaining two elements (range) to filter the mixed list.
+Use the remaining two elements to define a range and filter the mixed list within this range.
-Print the result sorted.
+Print the filtered list sorted.

 ---

 ### 📝 Task 15: Drum Set
-Simulate a drummer (Gabsy) practicing daily.
-Drums wear out with each hit.
+Simulate a drummer's practice with a drum set.
+- Drums wear out by the power of hits.
-When a drum breaks, she buys a replacement if she can afford it.
+- When a drum breaks, it is replaced if the drummer has enough money.
-Print the final state of the drum set and remaining money.
+Print the final state of the drum set and the money left.

 ---

+**Note:** The tasks are adapted from the SoftUni course and have been reformulated to present clearer and more illustrative descriptions of each exercise.